Today, we’re going to be continuing our series through the five stages you go through as you move through and get over a breakup.

 It’s completely outside of your experience and that is what is really determining your emotional state when you are at the rollercoaster stage.

-Now, if you want to get past the rollercoaster stage so that you can have a more emotionally available experience with somebody else and start to build real lasting relationships that aren’t just based of you know, luck of the draw.
+To get past the rollercoaster stage so that you can have a more emotionally available experience with somebody else and start to build real lasting relationships that aren’t just based of you know, luck of the draw, like:

 “Oh, did she say yes?”